olegmishutin/YouTube-Downloader/README.md

 Main branch
 > To run the main app code, download the archive of the **"main"** branch, unzip it, open the folder in the console
-> and run the command `python3.9 -m main`.
+> and run the command `python -m main`.
 Python must also be installed on your computer with the libraries that are
 > written above.

 Windows branch